isabella232/mobile-services.zh-Hans/help/android/metrics.md

    Populated by `trackLocation` methods.

-   * Analytics上下文数据/目标参数：
+   * Analytics Context Data/Target Parameters:

       * `a.loc.lat.a`
       * `a.loc.lon.a`
-   * Audience Manager特征：
+   * Audience manager特征：

       * `c_a_loc_lat_a`
       * `c_a_loc_lon_a`